kylemcdonald/FutureDaySpa/readme.md

 The numbers `1` and `2` may be different on a different machine.
 They could even change if you switch USB ports and restart Chrome.
 But if you keep things plugged in the same way they should be the same even if you restart Chrome or the computer.

 Make sure to click "Allow" for the camera permissions.
-Alternatively, you can open the tabs by running this command from the Terminal on OSX:
+Alternatively, you can open Chrome by running this command from the Terminal on OSX:

 ```
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome "http://localhost:8000/server.html?cameraId=0" --use-fake-ui-for-media-stream